 1/2 cup fresh chocolate mint leaves (you could use any type of mint leaves here, I think)

-12 ounces unsweetened chocolate (I used Ghiradelli) Note: You could also use bittersweet chocolate, or even semi-sweet, and adjust the amount of sweetener you add
+12 ounces Enjoy Life chocolate chips Note: You could also use bittersweet chocolate, and increase the amount of sweetener you add

 6 eggs, room temperature